dotnet/docs-aspire/docs/storage/azure-storage.md

 1. Press submit, and the page should reload.
 1. In a separate browser tab, use the Azure portal to navigate to the **Storage browser** in your Azure Storage Account.
 1. Select **Containers** and then navigate into the **Documents** container to see the uploaded file.
-1. You can verify the message on the queue was processed by searching for the **Message Processed** log from the the worker service in the Visual Studio output window.
+1. You can verify the message on the queue was processed by looking at the **Project logs** of the [.NET Aspire dashboard](../dashboard.md).

     :::image type="content" source="../media/queue-output.png" alt-text="A screenshot showing the console output of the Worker app.":::

+## Summary

-Congratulations!
-You created and configured an ASP.NET Core app app that connects to Azure Storage using .NET Aspire components.
+The example app that you built demonstrates persisting blobs from an ASP.NET Core Blazor Web App and processing queues in a [.NET Worker Service](/dotnet/core/extensions/workers).
+Your app connects to Azure Storage using .NET Aspire components.
+The app sends the support tickets to a queue for processing and uploads an attachment to storage.

+:::zone pivot="azurite"

+Since you choose to use Azurite, there's no need to clean up these resources when you're done testing them, as you created them locally in the context of an emulator.
+The emulator enabled you to test your app locally without incurring any costs, as no Azure resources were provisioned or created.

+:::zone-end
+:::zone pivot="azure-portal,azure-cli"

+Don't forget to clean up any Azure resources when you're done testing them.

+:::zone-end